jasuperior/smpl/README.md

 This will first match `hello` then match anything until it reaches the first appearance of `world`. i.e. `hello beautiful, amazing world`

-If you would like to only match a specific class repeatedly, use the aforementioned `$var:class` syntax followed by a repeat.

-    { hello $adjs:lit... world }

-This will also match `hello beautiful amazing world`.

-If you happen to have a repeating pattern which is separated by a delimiter such as a `,` comma, declare you delimiter in parenthesis between your variable and your repeat `$var(,)...`.
-This works using a bare variable or one initialized with a class.
+If you want to be more specific with what is repeating, it uses a slightly different syntax.
+If you want to specify a particular class to repeat, declare your pattern var `$var:class` and proceed it with a `()` parenthesis then your repeat.
+Inside the parenthesis goes a delimiter such as `,`, which separates the class.

     { hello $adjs:lit(,)... world }

 This will match `hello beautiful, amazing, SIMPLE world `. *Note, the delimiters only match between the literals and there are no leading or trailing commas.*

+delimiters can be absolutely anything, even an entire sentence.

+    { $count:num(bottles of beer on the wall)...}

+This would match `99 bottles of bear on the wall 98 bottles of beer on the wall 97 bottles of beer on the wall...`

 > ##### Repeats and Encapsulating Delimiters
 > When using delimiters which encapsulate values `()` `[]` `{}` , variables, and repeats in conjunction, space can affect the meaning of your pattern.
 Placing space between the delimiters and the repeat like, `( $match... )` it performs a non greedy match to the first appearance of the closing brace.
 If there are no spaces `($match...)` performs a greedy match, until the number of open braces matches the number of closing braces.